olimpia-b/olimpia-b/README.md

 - 🔭 I’m currently working on ...
 -->
-- 🌱 I’m currently learning new technologies and really interested in data science and analytics
+- 🌱 I’m a huge data enthusiast and love drawing insights from raw data
 - 😄 Pronouns: she/hers
 - ⚡ Fun fact: I love listening to rock, punk music and going for walks
 <!--